jamiefolsom/arbotopia/_posts/2019-01-13-good-weather-and-good-birds-to-open-2019.md

 They are fast-moving gems; hard to see and photograph.

-Here is our nice list for this winter walk:
+Here is our list for this winter walk:

 Arnold Arboretum, Suffolk, Massachusetts, US
 Jan 6, 2019 9:00 AM - 10:40 AM